MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-usbkd--ehciep.md

 ---
-title: usbkd._ehciep
+title: "usbkd._ehciep"
-description: The usbkd._ehciep command displays information from a usbehci _ENDPOINT_DATA structure.
-Use this command to display information about asynchronous endpoints (that is, control and bulk endpoints).
+description: "The usbkd._ehciep command displays information from a usbehci _ENDPOINT_DATA structure.
+Use this command to display information about asynchronous endpoints (that is, control and bulk endpoints)."
 keywords: ["usbkd._ehciep Windows Debugging"] ms.date: 05/23/2017
 topic_type: